open-watcom/open-watcom-v2/docs/readme.txt

  - WWINHELP  - points to the directory on the CDROM drive where help files are located.
 This minimizes hard disk space.
 Note this is not needed if the help files are installed on the hard disk

+Win64 specifics

+ - PATH      - must point to binnt64 and binnt directories, in that order
+ - WHTMLHELP - points to the directory on the CDROM drive where Windows html help files are located.
+This minimizes hard disk space.
+               Note this is not needed if the help files are installed on the hard disk.

 OS/2 specifics